nitheesh-me/test-project/docs/project1_17.typ

     - *Lack of Documentation:*
         - The UML diagram does not provide detailed documentation for each class or method.
 This lack of documentation can make it difficult to understand the purpose and usage of certain components.

-    - *Error Handling in Asynchronous Tasks:*
-        - While the system supports asynchronous processing, the error handling in asynchronous tasks (e.g., `SubscriptionImportAsyncListener`) is not clearly defined.
-This could lead to unhandled exceptions and system instability.

-    - *Dependency on External Libraries:*
-        - The system depends on external libraries (e.g., JPA, Log4j), which could lead to compatibility issues or vulnerabilities if these libraries are not kept up-to-date.

     - *Limited Scalability in Some Areas:*
         - Some components, like `FeedService`, may not scale well if the number of feeds or users grows significantly.
 The system might need to be optimized for large-scale deployments.

     - *Hardcoded Values:*
-        - Some classes contain hardcoded values (e.g., `HTTP_TIMEOUT` in `FaviconDownloader`), which reduces flexibility and makes it harder to configure the system for different environments.
+        - Some classes contain hardcoded values, which reduces flexibility and makes it harder to configure the system for different environments.

     - *Testing Challenges:*
         - The system's complexity and tight coupling in some areas could make unit testing and integration testing challenging.
 Mocking dependencies and ensuring test coverage might require significant effort.

-    - *Security Risks:*
-        - While the system has a robust security layer, there are potential risks, such as the use of `TrustAllManager` in `CertUtil`, which could expose the system to man-in-the-middle attacks if not properly configured.

 *SUMMARY*

-The system is well-designed with a clear separation of concerns, robust security, and support for asynchronous processing.
-However, its complexity, tight coupling in some areas, and potential performance bottlenecks could pose challenges.
+The system has complexity, tight coupling in some areas, and potential performance bottlenecks could pose challenges.
 Improving documentation, reducing hardcoded values, and optimizing for scalability would enhance the system further.

 = Task 2: Design Smells and Code Metrics